Biden acknowledges Dems keeping Congress is ‘a very high expectation’ - NewsBreak

 At two Democratic National Committee virtual receptions the day before the election, Biden said he remained optimistic about the prospect of Democrats keeping control of Congress while making a push for voter turnout.

 “One more night to do everything we can to win it and to keep it going.
 Look, if we’re able to hold on, we’re going to be in incredible shape.
 Imagine what we can do in a second term if we maintain control.
-I know that sounds like a very high expectation, but I think – anyway, I’m optimistic,” Biden said.
+I know that sounds like a very high expectation, but I think – anyway, I’m optimistic,” Biden said.‘My kids don’t want to go’: Kansas foster mom pleads for help as state takes kids from home

 At another reception on Monday, Biden again warned of the dangers of electing Trump-backed “MAGA Republicans” that he called “some of the darkest forces” in U.S. history.